kvaps/kube-linstor/README.md

 * DRBD9 kernel module installed on each sattelite node.
 * PostgeSQL database / etcd or any other backing store for redundancy.

-## Limitations

-* Containerized Linstor satellites tested only on Ubuntu and Debian systems, but should work on CentOS systems as well.

 ## QuckStart

 Linstor consists of several components: